COPD life insurance

 However, no two quotes are the same, and the price you pay for life insurance will be affected both by your asthma and other factors.

-Reassured can compare quotes from some of the top UK life insurance providers.
+Reassured can compare quotes from some of the best UK life insurance providers.
 Quotes are fee-free and no-obligation.
 Simply get in touch.

-Generally speaking, asthma is classed as a ‘low riskpre-existing medical condition and is unlikely to have a dramatic impact on your ability to secure cover.
+Generally speaking, asthma is classed as a "low risk" pre-existing medical condition and may not have an impact on your ability to secure cover.

 However, the affect asthma will have on your life insurance will depend on the severity of your condition.